ctag-fh-kiel/drum-synth/README.md

 - Interactive parameter control via GUI sliders and keyboard (fine/coarse adjustment, navigation)
 - Save/load all model parameters to a file (`drum_params.txt`)
 - Automatic parameter file creation with sensible defaults
-- Background image baked into the binary
-- Stereo audio output
 - Cross-platform (tested on macOS, should work on Linux/Windows)

 ## Controls